 - Cost of Goods Sold Accounts: Select what cost of sales account should be used in any sales journals for the product.
 This enables you to view a defined breakdown of costs in your accounting system.

 - You can record product data in the form of attributes belonging to attribute sets.
 If you have assigned a default attribute set for the product group, the corresponding details will be displayed.
 If you want to associate the product with a different attribute set, select the required value from the Attribute Set drop-down list.
+Please note, you can only assign one attribute set per product.
 For more information about adding attribute sets and attributes, see Attribute Sets.

 This section will display if International Commerce Codes is enabled.
-Click here for additional information on these fields.
+Click International Commerce Codes for additional information on these fields.